Discover the best WordPress podcast hosting options to build your listener base, and how to set them up.

 If you don't already have a website ready to go, read on.
 Here are the three steps you need:

 1. Domain name

 Firstly, you'll need a domain name so people can find your website and podcast easily.
 If you have a domain name already, you'll simply need to direct it to your WordPress hosting.
 If not, you can pick one up for a few dollars through a domain name provider, such as NameCheap.
-You should pick a domain name which matches either your brand, or your podcast name (Domain Wheel is great for generating ideas).
+You should pick a domain name that matches either your brand or your podcast name (Domain Wheel is great for generating ideas).